benrencher/setamitseon/README.md

 	Estimate
 	- An eta based on cards complete / project up time * remaining cards

-Backend will use Java and MongoDB to handle:
+Backend will use Node/Express and MongoDB to handle:
 	Features